Atlantic Indoor Association Hall of Honor

 “First and foremost Jean is a technician.
 He wants his students to have the basic fundamentals in guard and in life.
 While many of his students will not continue color guard after graduation, they have been given character traits that will make them successful in all of their future endeavors.
 He works to ensure all students understand, “that anything worth having, requires hard work.”
 This is a theme that is lost in this generation.
 His students leave his program as better people and ready for whatever the world has to hold.
 He has had a positive impact for 1,000+ young adults.
 We have been blessed to have this technician of life!”

 At the time of her induction, Carly was the Communications Secretary AIA.
-Carly went on to serve in various capacities within the AIA Executive Board including President of the North Region.
+Carly has gone on to serve in various capacities within the AIA Executive Board, including President of the North Region.
 She has also been part of AIA as an instructor and performer.
-Carly performed with Carolina Visual Productions and Midlothian HS Winter Guards before going on to teach the JMU color guards.
+Carly performed with Carolina Visual Productions, Innovation Open, and Midlothian HS Winter Guards before going on to teach the JMU color guards.
 JMU has been a perennial semi-finalist and finalist at WGI.
 Carly helped to build the JMU color guards from the ground up and within five years, honed them into an ensemble that placed ninth in the world at the Winter Guard International World Championships.
-Under her continued direction, JMU Winter Guard was the independent A class bronze medalist in 2018 and WGI Open class finalists in 2019.
+Under her continued direction, JMU Winter Guard was the WGI Independent A class bronze medalist in 2018 and WGI Independent Open class finalists in 2019.

 It has been written about Carly that she is extremely passionate about whatever she puts her mind to.
 She works tirelessly, she is never unprepared, and she is able to use her personal strengths and deliver powerful results.